 We’re also still waiting for the AcuRite Atlas Elite.
 We’re not sure when it's coming out, but that might be a better buy overall when it finally arrives.
 It has been reported that the main differences with the Elite are a 2-second wind speed and direction reporting interval and new radio system with 1000 feet extended range.
 The anemometer is separate as standard, and there might also be higher quality sensors.

 We’ll be sure to review the Atlas Elite if and when it comes out.

 We think you should.
 The price is right, it’s accurate, the build quality is decent, and AcuRite has really stepped it up with the integrated mounting system, HD console, and extensive upgrade options.
 We particularly love the ability to separate and extend the anemometer to official reporting heights with the wind extension kit.
 It’s an option that you just don’t normally see on weather stations in this price bracket.

 We’re hoping however that the early problems are just a hiccup, and from what we’ve been able to gather it was.
 So, definitely consider the Atlas if you’re in the market for an affordable, yet high-quality personal weather station.

-AcuRite Atlas Review
+AcuRite Atlas Review Summary

 The AcuRite Atlas bridges the gap between affordability and high-level accuracy making it a top contender in the prosumer category.
 The upgrade options are what sets the Atlas apart from other stations in this price range.
 The most notable upgrade being the wind extension kit to separate and extend the height of the anemometer for more accurate readings.
 We’re also impressed with the remote monitoring through the My AcuRite app.
 However, smart home integration is lacking, and an early recall for false lightning detection worried us (it has since been taken care of).
 If you’re looking for a durable and accurate home weather station with straightforward installation and user-friendly internet connectivity, then the Atlas is an excellent option.